jfelten/My_bare_metal_k8s/storage.md

 ### Steps to set up glusterfs

 First, create the physical RAID disks with mdadm.
 The process is well detailed on the net, and the end result is usually new a storage device /dev/md0 that represents the RAID array.
-On my blades I mount /dev/md0 to /data.
+On my blades, I mount /dev/md0 on /data.

 ```
-# mdadm --create --verbose /dev/md0 --level=1 /dev/sda1 /
+# mdadm --create --verbose /dev/md0 --level=1 /dev/sda1 /dev/sdb1
 # mkfs.ext4 /dev/sdb1
 # mkdir -p /data
 # mount /dev/md0 /data